CombOptAlgos/AlgoImplementation/chapter16/JOHNSONS_ALGORIGHM_FOR_MAXSAT/README.md

-# Johnson's Algorithm for MaxSat'
+# Johnson's Algorithm for MaxSat